 These three residency categories are the most popular for foreigners who do not have a Guatemalan employer:

 • Rentista: Best for retirees and those with passive income who do NOT want to work in Guatemala.
-Direct path to permanent residency with the $1,250/month income threshold.
+Direct PERMANENT residency ($400 one-time) with the $1,250/month income threshold.

 • Investor: Best for those buying property or starting a business.
 Requires $100,000+ investment.
-Allows working in your own business.
+Temporary residency, allows working in your own business.

-• Key difference: Rentistas get a more direct path to permanent residency, while digital nomads and investors start with temporary and must wait 5 years.
+• Key difference: Rentistas get permanent residency from day one, while digital nomads and investors start with temporary and must wait 5 years (then pay $700) for permanent.

 • Can you switch?
 Yes.
 If your situation changes (e.g., you retire from remote work), you can apply to change residency categories at IGM.